Sign Up for a Free Account

 • CSF testing for GFAP-IgG is more specific.
 Both the characteristic astrocytic, filamentous immunofluorescence pattern of CNS tissue staining (meeting all criteria) and positivity for GFAP-alpha isoform-specific-IgG are required for diagnosis.

-• In most cases the etiology is unknown; in 25% of patients a neoplasm is detected after neurologic symptoms onset (most common being ovarian teratoma).
+• In most cases, the etiology is unknown, but post-herpes viral may account for many cases.
+In 25% of patients a neoplasm is detected after neurologic symptoms onset (most common being ovarian teratoma).

 Historical note and terminology